MaciejUberna/ReduxExercises/README.md

 ## Deployment

 Install node.js on your machine
-Go to redux-first folder and type in console (without quotes):
+Go to redux-first or assigment2 folder and type in console (without quotes):
 "npm install"

 then type: